 - Which spouse will have access to different properties and assets

-Call Nebraska Legal Group at 402-509-7033 if you are interested in finding out your options regarding legal separation and divorce.
-We provide legal assistance to people in various cities throughout Nebraska.
-Our family attorneys in our Omaha offices are available to answer your questions and address your concerns during a consultation.
+Call Nebraska Legal Group at 402.509.7033 if you are interested in finding out your options regarding legal separation and divorce.
+We provide legal assistance to people in various cities throughout Nebraska and Iowa.
+Our divorce and family law attorneys in our Omaha offices are available to answer your questions and address your concerns during a consultation.

 Need Legal Assistance From a Nebraska Legal Separation Attorney?

 Call Nebraska Legal Group at 402.509.7033 or get started with a free case evaluation.

 Frequently Asked Questions

 Parties often try to avoid losing their spouse’s insurance coverage by entering into a legal separation rather than a divorce.
 While this may be technically correct, many, but not all insurance companies will cancel insurance based upon a decree of legal separation.

 The process for a legal separation is almost exactly the same as that of a divorce.
 The only real difference is that a petition for legal separation is filed to open the case rather than a petition for dissolution.
 And at the end of the case, the parties receive a decree of legal separation instead of a decree of dissolution.
 Otherwise, the internal process of the cases are the same.

 How is legal separation different from a divorce?

 A legal separation and a divorce both address the same legal issues.
 The only difference is that the parties are divorced at the end of a divorce case, but are still married at the end of a legal separation.